-After almost ten years together, La Bomba de Tiempo is starting to receive considerable recognition as Buenos Aires’ most successful percussion group.
+After many years together, La Bomba de Tiempo began to receive considerable recognition as Buenos Aires’ most successful percussion ensemble.

 ‘The time bomb,’ as the group’s name translates is rather literal at Konex — the show ends at 10 p.m. on the dot due to cranky neighbors and coding restrictions.